 Environmental Protection Agency (EPA) – Find your state on the Environmental Protection agency website.
 Look for ReUse Centers and Material Exchanges.
 You should find a list of locations in your state where you can donate and/or buy reusable goods.

-Home Depot – accepts CFL light bulbs at their stores.
+Home Depot – accepts CFL light bulbs and batteries at their stores.

 Recycle Bank – they recycle a lot of materials through their centers and you are rewarded with coupons.